Degenerative Processes, Stress and Aging

 Head: Hervé Tricoire (DR CNRS)

-1) Analysis of the different phases involved in ageing and the molecular processes underlying each phase (PI: M. Rera)
+1) Analysis of the different phases involved in aging and the molecular processes underlying each phase (in collaboration with M. Rera).

 2) The analysis of neurodegenerative and cardiac pathologies linked to triplet expansions (Polyglutamine Expansion Diseases – Huntington’s disease, SCA3 – and Freidreich’s Ataxia) and the search for new therapeutic strategies (PIs: E. Martin and V. Monnier).